Feyerabend/vm/ps/APPLE.md

 such as PageMaker, but also PostScript which could transfer what you saw on the screen to what got printed in relatively high detail as 300 dpi.

-PostScript enabled the production of crisp, scalable fonts and detailed graphics, which were difficult for other implementors to replicate.
-This capability was essential for ensuring clear, readable text and precise illustrations.
-The *device-independent* nature of PostScript meant that printed materials maintained high quality regardless of the printer used, consistently producing (relatively) excellent results.

-Apple’s LaserWriter printer, one of the first to incorporate PostScript, played a key role.
-Combined with the Macintosh’s *graphical user interface*, it allowed seamless production, blending text and graphics smoothly.

-Using PostScript was part of Apple’s larger initiative in the *desktop publishing revolution* (DTP).
-Along with software like Aldus PageMaker, it enabled users to create professional-quality documents in-house, showcasing the capabilities of the Macintosh in producing high-quality printed materials.

-PostScript allowed to consistently documents to be reproduced at any size and on any compatible printer without losing quality.
-This was beneficial for producing various editions and updates, maintaining high standards across all copies.

-WYSIWYG (What You See Is What You Get) as PostScript maintained the fidelity of on-screen displays to printed outputs, allowing users to see exactly how the printed manual would look, ensuring accuracy and detail.

 Macintosh didn't make a great start when it launched.
 But DTP and some other software made it into a much more attractive product in crucial markets, at the right time.